USEPA/WNTR/documentation/disaster_models.rst

 .. literalinclude:: ../examples/disaster_scenarios.py
    :lines: 25-27

-The method :class:`~wntr.network.model.Junction.add_leak` adds time controls to a junction which includes the start and stop time for the leak.
+The method :class:`~wntr.network.elements.Junction.add_leak` adds time controls to a junction which includes the start and stop time for the leak.

 Power outage
 -------------